Jennifer Arcuri: Recognition

-Arcuri was recognised several times by Computer Weekly: in 2016, she was named as one of five "rising stars" among women in UK IT; she was named 18th of 50 of the "most influential women in UK tech" in 2017; she was longlisted for the same award in 2018 and 2019.
+Arcuri was recognized several times by Computer Weekly: in 2016, she was named as one of five "rising stars" among women in UK IT; she was named 18th of 50 of the "most influential women in UK tech" in 2017; she was longlisted for the same award in 2018 and 2019.

 SC Magazine listed Arcuri among twenty "women to watch" in UK cybersecurity in 2017.

 Relationship to Boris Johnson

 Arcuri had a close friendship with then-Mayor of London Boris Johnson, with the Sunday Times describing him as a regular visitor to her flat, and implying they were in a sexual relationship.
 Innotech, her company, was awarded £10,000 from a mayoral fund in 2013, followed the next year by Arcuri being awarded £15,000 from a government programme.
 Johnson intervened to allow her onto three trade mission trips. the Sunday Times claimed in September 2019 that Johnson failed to declare his personal relationship as a conflict of interest.

 Later that month, the Greater London Authority referred Johnson and his actions in the matter to the Independent Office for Police Conduct (IOPC) "so it can assess whether or not it is necessary to investigate the former mayor of London for the criminal offence of misconduct in public office".
 The IOPC is involved because the Mayor is also London's police and crime commissioner.
 The London Assembly commenced its own investigation, but paused it at the IOPC's request in order to avoid overlap.
 On 9 November 2019, it was revealed that the IOPC, which had been due to publish a report on its investigation, had decided to do so after the general election of 12 December.

 On 22 May 2020, the IOPC announced that they would not proceed with a criminal investigation.
 The IOPC said in its statement "While there was no evidence that Mr Johnson influenced the payment of sponsorship monies or participation in trade missions, there was evidence to suggest that those officers making decisions about sponsorship monies and attendance on trade missions thought that there was a close relationship between Mr Johnson and Ms Arcuri, and this influenced their decision-making."

 On 17 October 2020, Arcuri said that her relationship with Johnson had been sexual.
 On 28 March 2021, she said their affair lasted from 2012 to 2016.